Multiple Choice Bible Quiz about Moses the Lawgiver

 c.
 Miriam.

-Miriam followed the basket containing Moses along the bank of the river.
+She followed the basket containing Moses at the edge of the riverbank.

-During the exodus in the desert, God gave her leprosy because she wanted to push Moses out of the way and take over.
+During the exodus in the desert, God gave Miriam leprosy because she wanted to push Moses out and take over.

 -